26 For as the Father has life in Himself, so He has granted the Son to have life in Himself,

 The Father appointed the Son to give eternal life to those who believe on Him.

 Christ was more than a prophet who merely announced God’s message.
 He is God’s Son who has eternal life inherent in His essence.
-This was true when He became a human being.

 The Son was begotten but not created.
 His life-in-Himself is a necessary precondition of His prerogative of raising the dead and executing judgment.
 This did not begin with His incarnation on earth.
 It is an eternal act that has never changed in time or eternity.

 God’s existence is both uncaused and independent.
-His self-existence is not the same as self-caused.
+His self-existence is not the same as being self-caused.
 A person cannot cause his own existence.
 God is a self-existent Being, not a self-caused being.
 A self-existent Being is an uncaused Being.
 This is what we mean by aseity.
 God existed prior to and independent of creation (Ge 1:1; Ps 90:2; Jn 1:1,3; Ac 17:25; Ro 11:36; Co 1:17; He 1:2; 2:10; Re 4:11).
 Every creature has derived existence; God derives His existence from no one.